 Yes, I make decisions based on an author’s behaviour.
 I don’t want to buy a plagiarized book.
 I don’t want to buy books from Becca Fitzpatrick because I feel that Hush, Hush endorses dangerous and abusive relationships.
 I don’t want to buy Ender’s Game because of Orson Scott Card’s stance on marriage equality.
 It’s my right, and I want reviewers to warn me about what I’m getting myself into when I purchase books, and I want to be able to warn others myself.

 This brings me to the point of the Goodreads bullying.
 There have been reports of bullying on Goodreads for longer than forever.
 Authors and readers are both guilty of Goodreads bullying, and it can take many different forms.
-It’s far too big of a problem for me to adequately summarize it (just check out The Blog That Shall Not Be Named for more information), but it really is where the knew Goodreads terms and conditions stem from.
+It’s far too big of a problem for me to adequately summarize it, but it really is where the new Goodreads terms and conditions stem from.
 Goodreads has taken action against bullying by banning users and deleting hateful posts, but now comes the change in terms and conditions.
 Yes, Goodreads is saying it’s going to crack down on the bullying, but deleting content that is not bullying is counter-productive.
 If I’m posting a review of a book which takes into account an author’s negative actions (which is my right to do if it is my belief), then it no longer becomes an issue of protecting the site from bad behaviour.
 It is censorship.

 Goodreads is not the only site that doesn’t tolerate bullying.
 Most sites have policies where comments of a racist, homophobic, misogynist, etc nature will be deleted.
 I’m totally for that; if you’re hurting someone I won’t stand for that and if you’re doing that shit on my website you will be banned for it.